SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/leadership.md

 on match-strategy, and organizing scouting.

 ### Safety
-The Safety sub team is dedicated to making FIRST and SERT a safer and better place for all.
-The Safety Subteam is responsible for enforcing safe practices, educating team members and the public about safety, and managing a safe environment for all.
-At SERT, Safety always comes FIRST!
+The safety subteam is dedicated to making FIRST and SERT a safer and better place for all.
+It is responsible for enforcing safe practices, educating team members and the public about safety, and managing a safe environment for all.
+At SERT, safety always comes FIRST!